 Despite slavery, racism, and colonialism being central to the past and present global systems of power, these issues are often relegated to the bottom of global knowledge production.
-This translates into a lack of appreciation of the importance of identifying the global repercussions, not only in terms of wealth being concentrated in the hands of a few but also how systemic inequalities have been a central part of interconnected webs of institutions, global partnerships, global agreements and decisions of what are the most pressing global issues and how these are conceptualised.
+This translates into a lack of appreciation of the importance of identifying the global repercussions, not only in terms of wealth being concentrated in the hands of a few but also how systemic inequalities have been a central part of interconnected webs of institutions, global partnerships, global agreements, and decisions of what are the most pressing global issues and how these are conceptualised.
 Identifying and taking concrete actions towards repairing the damage brought about by past and ongoing colonial relations of power is one of the most pressing yet neglected global issues of our time.

 Project Members